 A superb Romanesque creation begun in 1075, this is the heart of Santiago.
 It’s said that St. James’ remains were buried here in the 1st century AD and rediscovered in 813.
 Today visitors line up to kiss his statue, which sits behind the main altar, and to hear mass in this wondrous place.

-To dig into the local culture, visit this interesting museum, which has exhibits on everything from boating and fishing to music and pottery.
+To dig into the local culture, visit this exciting museum, which has exhibits on everything from boating and fishing to music and pottery.

-If you’re interested in the history of the Camino de Santiago, check out this museum that explores the pilgrim culture, an important part of Santiago’s history.
+If you’re interested in the history of the Camino de Santiago, check out this museum that explores the pilgrim culture, an essential part of Santiago’s history.

 One of Spain’s oldest and most emblematic institutions of higher learning, the University is a popular spot to visit.
 Seek out the 16th-century Colegio de Fonesca, formerly a monastery and home to a beautiful university library.
 There are usually exhibits held in the two ornate rooms at the front.